scorbiclife/frontend-mentor/src/interactive-rating-component/README-template.md

   index.html -->|depends on| common.css
   ```

 - I tried using CSS transitions for active states.
 The result looks nice to me.

+- Order of including stylesheeets matter.
+Generic stylesheets first, specific ones later.
+  More importantly, this and CSS specificity are the first place to look for when things go wrong.